Oirat Confederation: Apogee

 The Yongle Emperor of the Ming dynasty demanded Öljei Temür Khan Bunyashiri to accept his supremacy in 1409 but Öljei Temür refused and defeated a Ming force the next year.
 In 1412 a large force under Yongle forced Öljei Temür Khan to flee westward.
 The Oirats led by Mahamu of Choros killed Öljei Temür who suffered great loss.

 The Western Mongols had Delbeg Khan—a descendant of Ariq Böke, whose family had been relegated to the Mongolian Plateau during the Yuan dynasty—crowned.
 However, the Eastern Mongols of the Northern Yuan under Arugtai of the Asud refused to accept the new khan and they were in constant war with each other.
 The Ming dynasty intervened aggressively against any overpowerful Mongol leader, exacerbating the Mongol-Oirat conflict.

-In 1408 Mahamu was succeeded by his son Toghan, who continued his strife with Arugtai chingsang.
+In 1408, Mahamu was succeeded by his son Toghan, who continued his strife with Arugtai chingsang.
 By 1437, Toghan had totally defeated Arugtai and an Ögedeid Emperor Adai Khan.
 Toghan made Genghisid princes his puppet khans of the Northern Yuan dynasty.
 When he died in 1438, his son Esen became a taishi.
 The Oirats had close relations with Moghulistan and Hami where the Chagatayid Khans reigned.

 From the Ming chronicles, it is known that the Oirats conducted regular raids on those areas.
 Esen crushed the Moghulistan and Hami monarchs and forced them to accept him as their overlord.
 He also conquered Outer Mongolia and Inner Mongolia and subjugated the Jurchens in Manchuria.
 The Ming dynasty's Emperor Yingzong was captured by Esen in 1449.

 During his reign, the Oirat power base was centered on northwestern Mongolian Plateau and Barkol and the Irtysh were the western limits of their settlement.
 Esen relied on Muslim merchants from Samarkand, Hami and Turpan and his own royal house: Choros was related to Moghulistan according to a myth.
 After murdering Khagan Agbarjin, Esen took the title khan for himself.
 But soon after he was overthrown by the Oirat noblemen and killed by a son of a man whom he executed.

 Decline

 Esen's death broke up the unity of the Oirats.
 They now warred with each other for leadership.
 Esen's son Amasanj moved west, pillaging the lands of Hami, Moghulistan and the Uzbegs.

 From 1480 on, the Eastern Mongols under Mandukhai Khatun and Dayan Khan pushed the Oirats westward.
-By 1510 Dayan Khan had unified the various Mongol tribes, including the Oirats.
+By 1510, Dayan Khan had unified the various Mongol tribes, including the Oirats.
 However, the Khalkhas and some princes of southwest Inner Mongolia repeatedly launched massive attacks on the Oirats and looted their properties in the Irtysh, Barkol and Altai from 1552 to 1628.

 The Oirats were still powerful in the Mongolian Plateau even after the fall of Esen and continued to hold Karakorum until the 16th century when Altan Khan recaptured the city from the hands of the Oirats.
-Oppressed and subjugated by Altan Khan of the Khalkha, Oirat confederation crushed the Khalkha prince Sholoi Ubashi Khong Tayiji perhaps around 1623.
+Oppressed and subjugated by Altan Khan of the Khalkha, the Oirat Confederation crushed the Khalkha prince Sholoi Ubashi Khong Tayiji perhaps around 1623.